Jaguar XJ (X350): Markets

-Models with the 2.7-litre diesel or with the 3.0-litre petrol V6 engines are also known as the XJ6 (since the engines have six cylinders), while the 4.2-litre V8 petrol engine mounted in the Sovereign results in that model being known as the XJ8.
-Also notice that the model list for the UK does not include the 3.5-litre V8 engine available in Germany, for example.
+Models with the 2.7-litre diesel or with the 3.0-litre petrol V6 engines were known as the XJ6 (since the engines had six cylinders), while the 4.2-litre V8 petrol engine mounted in the Sovereign resulted in that model being known as the XJ8.
+The model list for the United Kingdom did not include the 3.5-litre V8 engine available in Germany.